dadwi91/academic-kickstart/content/home/experience.md

   location = "Toulouse"
   date_start = "2017-02-01"
   date_end = "2017-08-01"
-  description = "Conducted research of signal acquisition and tracking techniques of GNSS receiver for Radio Occultation (RO) application, implemented the most suitable algorithm for such scenario and assessed its performance in the GNSS Post-Correlation Simulator (MATLAB-based)."
+  description = """Conducted research of signal acquisition and tracking techniques of GNSS receiver for Radio Occultation (RO) application, implemented the most suitable algorithm for such scenario and assessed its performance in the GNSS Post-Correlation Simulator (MATLAB-based).

+  <span style="color: #0088cc;">**Technologies**</span>: MATLAB.

+  """

 [[experience]]
   title = "TOP 5 Finalists - AIRBUS Fly Your Ideas 2017"